 Related: How to select the right rug

-If you have the room, I believe this is the next most important element.
+If you have the room, I believe this is the next most important element for a welcoming hallway.
 A corner chair, window seat, bench or small sofa really defines the space as a room rather than just somewhere to quickly pass through.
 Together with a rug, table and lamp you are really turning what is often a neglected thoroughfare into a really nice place to be.

 Somewhere to sit and change your footwear rather than teetering uncomfortably and hanging onto the wall is a real advantage, particularly if you have a no shoe rule in your home!
 A bench too is an excellent idea, and really important if you have a tribe of children.